pablogalve/Trading_Simulator/README.md

 # ExchangeBroker
+## Description
-This is a trading simulator written in c# using Unity, where you can trade using both cash and shares
+This is a trading simulator, where you have to trade in the market to become the richest player in the world!

-This project was initially created in August 2018, but uploaded to github on 25th March 2019.

-It's not finished and development is stopped, but still it is functional and can be tested.
-(Take into account that there may be bugs and errors)
+## Controls
+* Move using key arrows
+* Mouse to select orders

+## Features
+* Buy/Sell shares of a company
+* Receive dividends in cash and shares only by holding shares
+* You can give and requests loans with interest